 Upsetting the status quo of the workplace can result in social resistance.
 If your change initiative has the potential to create an unbalance in group norms or values that are embedded within the organisation, it is very likely that you will face some social resistance.
 There may also be a ‘follow-the-leader’ mentality amongst employees so if employees find one influential co-worker is opposing the change, it's likely they will follow the same path so they don't stand out from the crowd.

 Securing effective sponsorship from an employee who has influence over particular departments or other co-workers can significantly improve your efforts to implement your change initiative.

-Click here to find out more about how our Experienced Practitioner Programme can help you gain effective sponsorship for you change with sponsor and management engagement.
+Click here to find out more about how our Prosci Change Management Practitioner Programme can equip you to gain the skills to implement effective resistance management.